 GA: Thank you.

 Now that we have looked at the history of Iceland and how the country has gotten to be where it is today, I wanted to give a concrete example of what it looks like on the ground.
 Palina is a kindergarten teacher and her partner, Birkir, is in sales, distribution, and merchandising for the biggest bread company in Iceland.
-They have a 3-year-old daughter and just welcomed their new son and July.
+They have a 3-year-old daughter and just welcomed their new son in July.
 With the arrival of the newest member of their family both Palina and Birkir were able to, between the two of them, take up to 12 months of paternity leave.

 Palina is currently pursuing a teaching certification at the university and tells me that she wouldn’t be able to do it all without the support of her partner at home.
 They work equally at home and feel that they have a true partnership in dividing household chores.
 Once the parental leave is up, both parents will have to return to work.
 When their son is 12 months of age, he can go to the leikskola, which serves as a hybrid day care and kindergarten for children 12 months to six years of age.
 Palina and Birkir’s children will be able to attend this school from 8am until 4pm, five days a week.
 They’ll get two healthy meals and a snack will be provided.
-As will excellent care.
 Each classroom has around 20 children with one lead teacher and up to four aides.
 That is a ratio of five children to one adult (which is beautiful).
-The lead teachers are highly educated with a masters degree in early childhood development.
+The lead teachers are highly educated, with a masters degree in early childhood development.
 They implement play-based learning that is so characteristic of Nordic and Scandinavian countries both indoors and out (no matter the weather).
 This quality of care would be of extreme cost to any family in the United States.
 I know I have recently read that in Washington DC the cost of childcare is around $2,500 a month.
 However, in Iceland the government subsidizes early childhood care and education.
 So Palina and Birkir will at most pay $500 a month for both of their children to attend a leikskola.
-Parents can have great peace as they send their children to a place where their health, education and wellbeing will be safeguarded.
+Parents can have great peace as they send their children to a place where their health, education, and wellbeing will be safeguarded.

 To get more insight, I have interviewed both Palina and Birkir about their experiences.
-And as you listen to them talk about their experiences, I think you can see how the changes in Iceland have really taken huge steps in breaking down patriarchy: gender norms within the home, how we raise children, how childcare is dealt with in the patriarchal way is much different than in Iceland than in the United States, for example.
+And as you listen to them talk about their experiences, I think you can see how the changes in Iceland have really taken huge steps in breaking down patriarchy: gender norms within the home, how we raise children, how childcare is dealt with in the patriarchal way is much different in Iceland than in the United States, for example.
 Please give a listen and enjoy their interviews….

-Rachel Greenley: Say hello, Palina!
+Rachel Greenley: Hello, Palina!